 - Institutional Approval Form with the signature of the applicant, faculty advisor, UC campus Graduate Division, and UC campus Contracts and Grants or Research Office.

 A complete proposal packet with two hard copies (original plus one copy) of all the information listed above, except for the faculty support letters, must be received by UC MEXUS at the address below within 10 days of the online application deadline (i.e., by Friday, September 23, 2016).

 tel.
 (951) 827-4773

 Hard copies of proposals not previously submitted on the online application site will not be accepted, nor will late submissions, faxes, e-mail attachments, or incomplete proposals.
-The proposal will not be entered into the competition unless the hard copies and required institutional approval forms are received by the deadline.
+The proposal will not be entered into the competition unless the hard copy and required institutional approval form are received by the deadline.
 We strongly suggest that applicants get the required institutional signatures well before the proposal is submitted electronically.

 - Retain a copy of all application materials submitted.